kodansha/killer-pads/README.md

 - Disable admin dashboard page
 - Add favicon to admin pages (`favicon.ico`, `favicon.png` or `favicon.svg` must be placed in your theme's root directory)
 - Disable post autosave
+- Limit the number of post revisions to 100 by default
 - Disable comments features by default

 ### Remove REST routes